nextauthjs/next-auth/www/docs/getting-started/client.md

 The session state is automatically synchronized across all open tabs/windows and they are all updated whenever they gain or lose focus or the state changes in any of them (e.g. a user signs in or out).

 If you have session expiry times of 30 days (the default) or more then you probably don't need to change any of the default options in the Provider.
-If you need to, you can can trigger an update of the session object across all tabs/windows by calling `getSession()` from a client side function.
+If you need to, you can trigger an update of the session object across all tabs/windows by calling `getSession()` from a client side function.

 However, if you need to customise the session behaviour and/or are using short session expiry times, you can pass options to the provider to customise the behaviour of the `useSession()` hook.